hazelcast/hazelcast-reference-manual/src/JCache-JCacheConfiguration.md

 ### Configuring for JCache

-Hazelcast JCache provides two different ways for you to perform cache configuration:
+Hazelcast JCache provides for two different methods of cache configuration:

-- programmatically: the typical Hazelcast way, using the Config API seen above,
+- programmatically: the typical Hazelcast way, using the Config API seen above, and
-- and declaratively: using `hazelcast.xml` or `hazelcast-client.xml`.
+- declaratively: using `hazelcast.xml` or `hazelcast-client.xml`.

 #### JCache Declarative Configuration